Carl Meyer hits fairways again July 4, 2019 in daylong effort to support Hire Heroes USA

-In 2008, when he first started this initiative, he actually played 108 holes before calling it a day.
-Six years later, in 2014, it was 135 holes, and he followed that monumental achievement just a year later by playing 155.
-If all of those totals weren’t remarkable enough, Carl outdid himself yet again in 2016, when he played a grand total of 162 holes – it was a daylong tour of the front and back nines at Chenequa Country Club, in Wisconsin, well before sunrise and finishing in the early evening.
+In 2008, when he first started the 100 Holes event, he actually played 108 holes before calling it a day.
+Six years later, it was 135 holes, and he followed that up with 155 holes a year later.
+Every year he played more holes than the year before, beginning his daylong tour of the front and back nines at Chenequa Country Club, in Wisconsin, well before sunrise and finishing in the early evening.
 To date, Carl has raised more than half-a-million dollars through his efforts.

-For Carl, it’s a personal passion that combines his lifelong love of golf with his genuine interest in making a difference in the lives of men and women who have served in the U.S. Armed Forces – men like Marine Corps veteran John Matter, recipient of three Purple Hearts and former Hire Heroes USA client, who joins Carl for a couple hours on the golf course each year.
+For Carl, it’s a personal passion that combines his lifelong love of golf with his genuine interest in making a difference in the lives of men and women who have served in the U.S. Armed Forces – men like Marine Corps veteran John Matter, recipient of three Purple Hearts and a former Hire Heroes USA client, who visits Carl on the golf course each year.
 Carl says, “I just feel that we’re blessed within a country where we have men and women who are willing to raise their hand and serve our nation.
 I think we have a debt to them when they come back – to give them an opportunity – not a handout – but an opportunity to live the American dream they fought for.

-To donate by mail, Please print & fill out this form – mail with donation to: Hire Heroes USA, 1360 Union Hill Road, Suite 2-A, Alpharetta, GA 30004 (Attn: 100 Holes Event)
+To donate by mail: Print & Fill Out this Form – then mail it with your donation to: Hire Heroes USA, 1360 Union Hill Road, Suite 2-A, Alpharetta, GA 30004 (Attn: 100 Holes Event)

 Don’t forget to follow @hireheroesusa on Instagram, Twitter and Facebook